 This requires either the Arranger Timeline Panel or the Mixer Panel, as these panels are made to display the entire project at one time.

 7.1.2.
 Devices from the Browser Panel

-Using the browser again, you can select a particular device to work with.
+Using the Browser Panel and the Presets tab again, you can select a particular device to work with.